Booligoosh/codetheweb.blog/_posts/2017-10-09-basic-types-of-html-tags.md

 image: '/assets/img/posts/basic-types-of-html-tags/cover.jpg'
 tags: HTML
 keywords: "learn HTML, how to learn HTML, HTML tags, types of HTML tags"
+checked: [grammarly]
 ---
 Now we know how HTML tags work, what actually are they?
 What do they do?
 Learn about some of the most common HTML tags in this article.

-If don't have any knowledge of how HTML tags work yet, I recommed that you look over [this article][syntax].
+If you don't have any knowledge of how HTML tags work yet, I recommend that you take a look at [this article][syntax].

 Today, we are going to be learning about five types of HTML tags:
 1. `h1` - `h6`